Go to the main sea turtle program page

-In June 2006, Ridley located a nest that was weeks old at Padre Island National Seashore.
-Biologists had spent hours looking for this nest on the day that a turtle came ashore there, but were unable to find it.
-Weeks later they returned with Ridley, who was still early in his training.
-He eagerly searched the beach and lay down on the exact spot where the nest was located.
+Early in his training, Ridley was put to the test.
+Biologists had spent hours searching for a Kemp's ridley nest but were unable to find it.
+Weeks later, Dr. Shaver returned to the site with Ridley.
+He eagerly searched the beach and lay down on the exact spot where the nest was located!

-Ridley continues to aid the Kemp's ridley recovery project.
+Ridley continues to aid the Kemp's ridley recovery project from time to time.
 His important help has been discussed in a variety of media.
-In addition to those listed below, Ridley's aid has been mentioned in books including: Dogs of Courage: The Heroism and Heart of Working Dogs Around the World by Lisa Rogak.
+His success in finding and saving sea turtle nests has been featured in several books, including Dogs of Courage: The Heroism and Heart of Working Dogs Around the World by Lisa Rogak.
 Ridley has also been featured in articles by the Cairn Terrier Club of America, the Corpus Christi Caller Times, Bark Magazine, Dog Fancy, and AKC Family Dog Magazine.